karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 Day"][ptx_new_years_day] on _Pentatonix_, but I love them as pop songs, not as contemporary a cappella songs.

 Admitting that Pentatonix has crafted a pop album forces us to reevaluate _Pentatonix_ in a different context.
 Initially, Pentatonix's appeal was niche, they competed—literally—against other a cappella groups in _The Sing-Off_.
 Over the past several years, the group has vied for a broader audience's attention.
 Undeniably, they have succeeded, and now count [a Grammy][ptx_grammy_page] and [a tour with pop star Kelly Clarkson][ptx_kelly_clarkson_tour_announce] as notches in their belt.
-With _Pentatonix_, they have cemented themselves as a player in the pop world.
+With [_Pentatonix_'s debut at number 1 on the Billboard Hot 100][pentatonix_billboard_no1], they have cemented themselves as a player in the pop world.
 By being so anxious to transcend their a cappella beginnings, however, Pentatonix may have sacrificed the feature that would make them unique in an oversaturated pop market.

 To move beyond the group, considering _Pentatonix_ as a pop album has subtle but important effects on the rest of the contemporary a cappella community.
 In the